-If you are searching for holiday side dishes, Root Vegetable Gratin is a fresh alternative to a traditional potato gratin.
+If you are searching for holiday side dishes, this root veggie gratin is a fresh alternative to a traditional potato gratin.
 Layers of rutabaga and sweet potato alternate with red potatoes in this colorfully striated dish flecked with sage.
 The root vegetables lend an extra dimension to this rustic winter gratin with their sweet earthy flavor, while adding a more nutritious alternative to the simple potato.

 Root Vegetable Gratin